-Elements of the engine power system: 1 - air filter; 2 - corrugated hose for supplying air to the throttle assembly; 3 - fuel tank; 4 - adsorber; 5 - filling pipe; 6 - ventilation tube; 7 - fuel module; 8 - idle speed regulator; 9 - fuel filter; 10 - intake manifold; 11 - fuel pressure regulator; 12 - fuel rail; 13 - nozzles; 14 - recirculation valve; 15 - throttle assembly; 16 - adsorber purge valve
+Elements of the engine power supply system: 1 - air filter; 2 - corrugated air supply hose to the throttle assembly; 3 - fuel tank; 4 — adsorber; 5 - filling pipe; 6 - ventilation tube; 7 — fuel module; 8 — idle speed controller; 9 — fuel filter; 10 — intake manifold; 11 — fuel pressure regulator; 12 — fuel rail; 13 — injectors; 14 — recirculation valve; 15 — throttle assembly; 16 — purge valve of the adsorber

-Fuel is supplied from a tank installed under the bottom near the rear seat.
+Fuel is supplied from a tank installed under the bottom in the area of the rear seat.

-The fuel tank consists of two forged steel parts welded together.
+The fuel tank consists of two stamped steel parts welded together.

-The filler neck is connected to the tank with a plastic petrol-resistant filler pipe fixed to the tank branch pipe with a clamp.
+The filler neck is connected to the tank by a plastic petrol-resistant filler pipe, secured to the tank nozzle with a clamp.

-Valves are installed in the filler cap to prevent deformation of the tank when the pressure inside it changes.
+The filler cap is equipped with valves that prevent the tank from deforming when the pressure inside it changes.

-The upper parts of the filling pipe and the fuel tank are connected by a plastic ventilation tube, which serves to vent the air forced out of the tank when refueling.
+The upper parts of the filler pipe and the fuel tank are connected by a plastic ventilation tube, which serves to remove air displaced from the tank during refueling.

-A fuel module is installed in the tank, which includes a fuel pump and a fuel level indicator sensor with a fuel reserve indicator lamp resistor.
+The tank contains a fuel module, which includes a fuel pump and a fuel level indicator sensor with a fuel reserve indicator lamp resistor.

-To access the fuel module under the rear seat cushion in the bottom of the car there is a hatch closed with a lid.
+To access the fuel module, there is a hatch under the rear seat cushion in the bottom of the car, covered with a lid.

 The fuel gauge sensor sends signals to the gauge located in the instrument cluster.